Equal Pay and Wage Discrimination

-Employees have a right to receive equal pay for equal work.
-Pay inequity, or discrimination in compensating employees, is against the law.
+You have the right to receive equal pay for equal work.
+Wage discrimination violates the law.

 It is illegal to pay women less than men for the same work.

-If you believe that you have been the victim of illegal wage discrimination, you are protected under federal, state, and New York City laws.
+If you believe that you have been the victim of compensation discrimination, you are protected under federal, state, and New York City laws.

-The Equal Pay Act requires that men and women be paid the same for equal work in the same establishment.
+The Equal Pay Act requires equal pay for men and women.
+The law mandates that men and women be paid the same for equal work in the same establishment.
 The jobs do not need to be identical, but they have to require substantially equal skill, effort, and responsibility, and they have to be performed under similar working conditions within the same establishment.

 Two people with different job titles may have substantially equal jobs based on the tasks they perform.